 Fort Smith Back Injury Car Accident Lawyer

-Car accidents are one of the biggest causes of back injuries.
-Fort Smith is the third-largest city in Arkansas and has more traffic than many other places, making accidents common.
-Even a crash that occurs at low speed or causes little damage to the vehicles involved has the potential to create debilitating pain and disability.
+More than 280,000 people in the United States live with the pain and physical limitations of a spinal cord injury.
+Car accidents are one of the biggest causes of spinal cord injuries and other back injuries.
+Fort Smith is the third-largest city in Arkansas and has more traffic than many other nearby cities, making accidents common.
+Even a crash that occurs at low speed or causes minor damage to the vehicles involved has the potential to create debilitating pain and disability.
 Car accident-related back injuries vary in their symptoms and severity, but all of them are potentially life-changing.

 Common Back Injuries From Car Accidents